 bool which tells if the frontend recognized the request given to it.

-The frontend will typically request statically known information about the core such as the name of the implementation, version number, etc. The information returned should be stored statically.
-If dynamic allocation must take place, the implementation must make sure to free this storage in
+The frontend will typically request statically known information about the core such as the name of the implementation, version number, etc. The information returned must be allocated statically.

 This function will load content.
 If the implementation is an emulator, this would be a game ROM image, if it is a game engine, this could be packaged upassets for the game, etc. The function takes a structure that points to the path where the ROM was loaded from, as well as a memory chunk of the already loaded file.